 A construction project supply chain may contain hundreds of firms, contractors; subcontractors; material and equipment suppliers; engineering and design firms; and consulting firms etc. (see [14] and [17]).
 It remains highly fragmented and involves many small and medium size suppliers and subcontractors (see [4] and [5]).
-Many a times materials have to be imported and supply chain becomes global and more difficult to manage.
-Also construction projects need a high level of coordination among various stakeholders, who have conflicting interests (see [18]), during the life of the project and involve various short and long-term business to business relations.
+Many times materials have to be imported and supply chain becomes global and more difficult to manage.
+Also construction projects need a high level of coordination among various stakeholders, who have conflicting interests (see [18]).
+Fig. 1 illustrates a typical channel for the supply chain of an imported material.
+A construction supply chain may consist of hundreds of such channels (for various materials and services) and involve risks at various nodes.